nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p128 -->
 Training for a marathon will bring about transformation.
 You need strength and you need to transform.
-It’s our responsibility to submit ourselves to God and let him transform us in renewal (<span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="12" data-verses="1-2" data-lang="en" data-version="NKJV">Romans 12:1-2</span>).
+It’s our responsibility to submit ourselves to God and let him transform us in renewal (<span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="12" data-verses="1-2" data-lang="en" data-version="NKJV">Romans 12:1-2</span>).
 Transformation should lead you to maturity, enabling you to bear your own loads and support others.
 You should be able to bear MUCH fruit.
 This will be discussed at length in the chapter on sanctification.

 <!-- p129 -->
 Training is hard, sometimes it’s uncomfortable.
 Sometimes the transformation you need to go through you’d much rather skip.
 But if you want to accomplish the goal, you need to stay on the narrow path.
-At times, you might need warning, comfort, or support-all offered with patience (<span class="x-scripture" data-type="ref" data-book="1 Thessalonians" data-chapter="5" data-verses="14" data-lang="en" data-version="NKJV">1 Thessalonians 5:14</span>).
+At times, you might need warning, comfort, or support-all offered with patience (<span class="x-scripture" data-type="ref" data-book="1TH" data-chapter="5" data-verses="14" data-lang="en" data-version="NKJV">1 Thessalonians 5:14</span>).

 <!-- p130 -->